For many of our competitors, condo wine cellars turn into can’t-do wine cellars. Building a condo wine cellar is like building a ship in a bottle.

 - Infinite patience

-- The wherewithal to say, “No, it’s not going to work as you designed it!”
+- The experience to say, “No, it’s not going to work as you designed it!”

 The last statement is one of the most important considerations.
 If you truly wish to place a wine cellar in a high-rise, find a cellar company whose personnel have the confidence to say, “No, that won’t work.
 If you continue to move in that direction, we’re outta here.”